xcore/sc_sdram_burst/doc/api.rst

   This defines the minimum time between refreshes in SDRAM Clk cycles.
 Must be in the range from 2 to 4 inclusive.

 **SDRAM_EXTERNAL_MEMORY_ACCESSOR**
-  This defines if the memory is accessed by another device(other than the XCore).
+  This defines if the memory is accessed by another device(other than the xCORE).
 If not defined then faster code will be produced.

 **SDRAM_CLOCK_DIVIDER**
   Set ``SDRAM_CLOCK_DIVIDER`` to divide down the reference clock to get the desired SDRAM Clock.
 The reference clock is divided by 2*SDRAM_CLOCK_DIVIDER.